Vishnupriya-Anupindi/vishnupriya-anupindi.github.io/src/activities.md

 ## Teaching

 ### Seminars
-- I am currently organizing a reading seminar titled *Elliptic curve cryptography in a post quantum paradigm* at the University of Cantabria.
+- I am currently organizing a reading seminar titled *"Elliptic curve cryptography in a post quantum paradigm"* at the University of Cantabria.
 We meet every week on Wednesdays.

 ### Supervision of theses
 -  Bachelor's thesis by Javier González Colsa, "The BB84 Protocol: Quantum Foundations and Computational Applications in Secure Communication".
 Ongoing, co-supervising with Domingo Gómez Pérez at the University of Cantabria.